SVashishta1/Finetuning_YOLOv8_model/README.md

-The base YOLOv8l.pt model is trained on a 4000 and 300 Wildlife image datasets.
+Trained the pre-trained YOLOv8l.pt model on separate datasets comprising 4000 and 300 wildlife images, respectively.
                                  * This project is still in progress *